Anna Lloyd-Parker

 About

 Anna Lloyd-Parker is a sculptor based in Nipaluna Hobart, Tasmania.
-In her art practice, Anna explores the relationship between sensory-rich experiences in nature and the body through a female lens.
-She uses a traditional art form woven together with ancient motifs to reference past representations of the female body, but subverts their meaning by shifting the narrative away from the female body as a collection of parts to be viewed from the outside.
-Instead, she interrogates what the body can do and how it feels from the inside.
+In her art practice, Anna explores themes around the visceral and psychological experience of living in a female body.
+She uses a traditional art form woven together with ancient motifs to reference past representations of the female body but subverts their meaning by shifting the narrative away from the female body as a collection of parts to be viewed only from the outside.
+She reflects on the relationship between sensory-rich experiences in nature and embodiment and interrogates the relationship between societal pressures on women and the freedom to enjoy their own body.